tonyflow/natural-language-search-api/README.md

 `docker` and `docker-compose`.
 After you make sure that both requirements are fulfilled, you can use the `start_up.sh` and `clean_up.sh` scripts for both starting the stopping the environment.

-Give the environment some time to load or check the logs.
+Starting up the environment for the first time might take 1 minute since the LLM needs to be loaded.
+It's around 1.3Gb.
+Check the logs to make sure that it's up and running or use the [healthcheck](http://localhost:8000/healthcheck) endpoint.

 ## Manually